 We Byrdie editors are all about learning the latest and greatest in anti-aging trends.
 Normally, when we think about things we can do to look younger, our minds gravitate toward skincare products or clever makeup techniques.
 But the biggest secret in anti-aging actually has everything to do with hair color.

 "Simple hair color adjustments can make huge differences," says eSalon colorist Erik Jordan.
 In other words, while you're busy focusing on treating your skin with anti-aging masks and serums, what you might not notice is that dull, ashy blonde hair or a too-dark brunette color could be undoing all your hard work.

 Luckily, there are a few choice hair colors that professionals swear can trick everyone into thinking you're way younger than you are—and not all of them are totally obvious.
-Read on to discover five unique hair color ideas that can take years off your face, from caramel highlights to playful pastels.
+Keep scrolling to check out some gorgeous hair colors that will take years off your face, from caramel highlights to playful pastels.

 This is a great option for brunettes looking for an easy change that isn't too extreme.
 "For brunettes, adding caramel highlights can help to warm and soften facial features," says Peter Oon of Oon Arvelo Salon in NYC.
 Plus, this look adds dimension to the hair, making it appear as voluminous as it was a decade ago.
 Take a page out of Jennifer Lopez's book; after all, she can do no wrong.